 Application deadlines typically fall in January/February.
 If you are interested in applying, notify your DGHI coordinator before submitting your application.

 Ready to Apply?

-Applications for the Fall 2023 MS-GH class are open!
+Applications for the Fall 2024 MS-GH class are now open!
 You can begin or continue your application through the Duke Graduate School.
-We are accepting applications on a rolling basis through April 1, 2023.
+The priority application deadline is January 15, 2024.

 Here’s what you’ll need to complete your application:

 - Evidence of preparation in quantitative methods, research, and/or academic writing

 - Official TOEFL, IELTS, or DuoLingo scores (international applicants only)